Pro-EU Dobrev leads in opposition primary to take on Hungary's Orban | Politics

 Pro-EU Dobrev leads in opposition primary to take on Hungary's Orban

-This has changed now, giving hope to opposition voters who turned out in higher-than-expected numbers for the primary, with more than 633,000 people casting votes in Budapest and in 106 constituencies nationwide.
+This has now changed, giving hope to opposition voters who turned out in higher-than-expected numbers for the primary, with more than 633,000 people casting votes in Budapest and in 106 constituencies nationwide.
 "I have come to vote as I want to oust this government ... we have an unprecedented alliance of all opposition parties," said Budapest resident Tamas Szabo at a polling station.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)